gabriel-jm/lithen-fns/docs/raw.md

 passed html text as value.
 But is normally recommended to use the html tag function. <br />
 This function can be called with a single value.

-## Returns
+It returns an instance of `LithenRawHTMLText` with the parsed html text as content.

-`html` - type string - the parsed html text.
+The `LithenRawHTMLText` is a class that just extends `String`.
+Internally it is used to check if the text inserted came from the `raw` tag function.

 ## Warning
-Using the `raw` function you cannot add events to elements and cannot use `html` function within it.
+Using the `raw` function you cannot add events to elements, cannot use `html` function within it and every value inserted in the tagge template will be converted to string.

 ## Usage